IBM/movie_ticket_booking_application_using_crunchydb/Wiki.md

 # Description

-Seat booking applications are most commonly used in the box office or ticket office for a theatre, cinema, or concert hall.
-This application will be used to reserve seats for an individual or a group of individuals.
-It will also be used to track the details of the person who has booked the tickets.
-This application can furthur enhanced to send instant notifications and email to confirm booking status.
+Seat booking applications are most commonly used in the box office or ticket office for a theater, cinema, or concert hall.
+In this code pattern, learn how to use the Crunchy Data PostgreSQL hosted on Red Hat Marketplace to build an application that can reserve seats in a movie theater for an individual or a group of individuals.
+The application can also capture the details of the person who has booked the tickets.
+You can further enhance this application to send instant notifications and email to confirm booking status.
-In this code pattern, you will build a Movie ticket booking application using Crunchy Data PostgreSQL on Red Hat Marketplace.

 # Flow

 ![](doc/source/images/Architecture.png)

 1. User enters his details and reserves his seat.
-2. Application updates Crunchy Data PostgreSQL tables accordingly.
+2. Application updates the Crunchy Data PostgreSQL tables accordingly.
 3. Application fetches the updated data from the tables.
-4. Application displays the updated seats availability data and booking details data that was feteched from the respective tables.
+4. Application displays the updated seats availability data and booking details data that was fetched from the respective tables.

 # Instructions

 > Find the detailed steps for this pattern in the [readme file](https://github.com/IBM/movie_ticket_booking_application_using_crunchydb/blob/master/README.md).
 The steps will show you how to:

 1. Clone the repo
-2. Install the CrunchyDB Operator from Red Hat Marketplace on OpenShift Cluster
+2. Install the CrunchyDB Operator from Red Hat Marketplace on an OpenShift Cluster
-3. Run the Application
+3. Run the application
 4. Analyse the results

 # Components and services